wkwiatek/blog/_posts/making-use-of-rxjs-angular-2.markdown

 }
 ```

-Now the call for repositories is fired and we can see the list of repos fetched correctly.
+Now the call for repositories is fired, and we can see that the list of repos has been fetched correctly.
 Why is that?

 ## Hot and cold observables
 The `http.get` observable above is **cold**: that means each subscriber sees the same events from the beginning.
 It's independent of any other subscriber.
-It also means if there's no subscriber, no value is emitted!
+It also means that if there's no subscriber, no value is emitted!
 See this one in action:

 ```ts
 export class AppComponent {